 The Battle of the Plains of Abraham is not really as much of a contest as is generally made out.
-Wolfe had 9000 men, of very high quality (Stacey, p.
-5), though not all made it to the plateau; his opponent, Montcalm, only 4500 actually present in the field.
+Wolfe had 8500 men in the theatre, of very high quality (Stacey, p.
+5), though not all made it to the plateau (Reilly, p.
+309, suggests Wolfe had 3826 in the field); his opponent, Montcalm, only 4500 actually present in the field although there were thousands more that would arrive if he waited.
 Wolfe himself noted the quality difference: "Montcalm is at the head of a great number of bad soldiers and I am at the head of a small number of good ones," (Brown, p.
 186).

 Brumwell, p.
 49, argues that Wolfe was relying on another advantage: A different fighting technique.
 British soldiers in the past had used a fire discipline going back to Marlborough a century before.
 This resulted in inaccurate fire and battle chaos.
-The new order made soldiers more effective in combat.
+The new order made soldiers more effective in combat: "a line only two deep, the famous 'thin red lne' of the British Army, was thus seen for the first time on any balttlefield" (Reilly, p.
+306).
 Thus Wolfe probably thought his soldiers not just more disciplined than Montcalm's (which they certainly were) but also capable of inflicting more damage.

 Wolfe's ability showed best in his ability to get his troops to the battlefield.
 Quebec is a very hard nut to crack -- the name itself is Algonquin for "river narrows" (Borneman, p.
 208), and the city is atop a large triangular bluff with cliffs carved by rivers on two sides.
 The city is effectively impregnable from land attack except from the southwest (upstream), and completely immune to naval gunfire.
 Wolfe did manage to get some batteries erected on neighbouring heights, and they tossed in a few cannonballs, but they did trivial damage (Borneman, p.
 211).
 So Wolfe's task was somehow to get his troops ashore in a position where they could get to the Plains of Abraham southwest of the city.